AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 		- Sometimes "pros" at this are mislabeled as heroes when all they're doing is leaving tons of technical debt behind that someone else will have to repay.
 	- Strategic programming: "Working code isn't enough."
 Primary objective is to produce a great design that also happens to work.
 		- How much to invest?
 Spend 10-20% on investing in good design.
+- "Depth"
+	- Modules (classes / services / etc) should minimize dependencies between each other.
+	-
 - Much more important for code to be READABLE than easily writable.
 -